lumeland/lume.land/cms/configuration/custom_fields.md

 );
 ```

-The `init()` function will be executed when the component is inserted in the
+The `init()` function will be executed the first time the component is inserted
-DOM.
+in the DOM.
 The `Field` class also provides the following properties:

 - **schema:** The options of the field (name, label, description, attributes,
   etc).